PINTO0309/onnx2tf/README.md

     normalized to the range [0, 1].
     This option is useful for offline environments or when you want to use specific test data for validation.
+    For models with multiple inputs, the same test array is reused for each eligible input after per-input resize/layout conversion.
     Unlike -cind, this option is not used for INT8 calibration and does not accept mean/std.

   -agj, --auto_generate_json